-a) The Faculty Appeals Committee will examine and review the case and deliver a written assessment and recommendation to the Exco of the Faculty Board, who will discuss the assessment and recommendation of the Faculty Appeals Committee.
-The Faculty Dean, via the Assessment and Graduations Unit, will notify the student in writing of the Exco of the Faculty Board's decision within two working days.
+The Faculty Appeals Committee will examine and review the case and deliver a written assessment and recommendation to the Exco of the faculty board, who will discuss the assessment and recommendation of the Faculty Appeals Committee.
+The faculty dean, via the AGU, will notify the student in writing of the Exco of the faculty board's decision within two work days.